Shared Anchor Load Resolution & Capacity Verification

 • Shared-anchor verification

-• Anchor sizing for extreme loading conditions
+• Preliminary anchor sizing under representative extreme loading conditions

 • Geotechnical design decisions